lencx/ChatGPT/README.md

 ---

 **This is an unofficial project intended for personal learning and research purposes only.
-Since, when ChatGPT desktop application was open-sourced, it received a lot of attention, and I would like to thank everyone for their support.
+Since, ChatGPT desktop application was open-sourced, it received a lot of attention, and I would like to thank everyone for their support.
 However, as things have developed, there are two issues that seriously affect the project's next development plan:**

 - **Some people have used it for repackaging and selling for profit.**
 - **The name and icon of ChatGPT may be involved in infringement issues.**